CiscoLives/LTRATO-2001/_sources/tasks/task5/step1.rst.txt

 Step 1: Access CXTM platform and create a new project
 #####################################################

-**Value Proposition:** In this last task we will use CXTM platform to simplify the process of creating test cases.
+**Value Proposition:** In this task we will learn how to access CXTM platform, and create a new project.

-.. todo:: Add a value proposition of the task

 #.
 Open a Chrome browser and access the `CXTM platform <https://198.18.134.19>`__ using the following credentials: